 What are ports and protocols ?

-Computers in a network must send and receive data to communicate.
-Data on the Internet is sent and received by software that automatically organizes such data to be transferred into packets.
-These packets are made in a standardized way (a protocol) so other computers can recognize them as data and decode them.
-Network clients use different ports or channels (that are given standardized numbers)to transfer this data.
+Data on the Internet is organized into standard TCP or UDP packets.
+Network clients use different ports (or channels) to transfer this data.
 Generally one port is used to send data and another to receive it, so packets don't collide.
 The port number (and the destination IP address) is included as part of the header each packet is given.
-Ports range from 1 to 65535 for TCP and UDP.
+Ports range from 1 to 65535 for the TCP and UDP protocols.

 Port numbers are generally divided into three ranges: